suisp/pyspark-mongo/README.md

 # pyspark-mongo
-Process process data from mongodb using pyspark
+Process data from mongodb using pyspark